SRA-VJTI/eklavya.github.io/content/blogs/task0.md

 ## Output
 * The program must output the number of nodes it detected after reading the given .txt file

-## Submission Instructions
-* You must create a zip file, which should contain source files, and screenshot of the output.

 ## Example